alextianyf/Gradient-Descent-Insights-into-Behavior-and-Optimization-Challenges/README.md

 # Gradient Descent: Insights into Behavior and Optimization Challenges

+This notebook demonstrates how different initialization strategies and learning rates affect the convergence of the gradient descent optimizer on various cost functions.

+**Author**: Alex Tian
+**Date**: 2025
+**Purpose**: Teaching and showcasing practical behaviors of optimization algorithms for machine learning learners.

 ## Project Overview

 This project explores the **practical behavior of Gradient Descent** through the lens of **Mean Squared Error (MSE)** minimization in simple linear regression.